rachanadesai/osho-assessment/README.md

 ### Implementations

-Type of IoT devie is more generic.
+Type of IoT device is more generic.
 This implementation includes two API endpoints:

 * An HTTP GET endpoint that retrieves the current configuration and all previous configurations for a given device id